vgstation-coders/vgstation13/tgui/docs/migration-to-v4-from-v3.md

 ## Update asset delivery code

-Remove all asset code that injects stylesheets by modifying tgui's `basehtml`.
+Remove all asset code that injects stylesheets by modifying vgui's `basehtml`.
 You no longer need to do that.

 Find all occurences of `asset.send(user)` in `ui_interact`, and refactor those